shawnb-fanduel/userscript-SGWAssist/README.md

 # Download Sweden PDFs UserScript

 This UserScript enhances the SGW site by highlighting post times based on specific criteria.
-It uses JavaScript to dynamically modify the appearance of the table.
+It uses JavaScript to dynamically modify the appearance of the table after the page has loaded completely.

 It works on both production and development SGW sites.